 - Capital in fixed deposit is liquid and can be withdrawn.

 Why Ramesh was sold an Insurance?
 The obvious answer lies in the commission to the seller.
 If Ramesh is unlucky then a regular premium policy is sold as a single premium.
-This is done because the regular premium policy has higher commission than the commission on a single premium.
+This is done because the regular premium policy has a higher commission than the commission on a single premium.

-In such case, a reference is given to the IRDA ruling that first-year premium is refunded after 5 years.
+In such a case, a reference is given to the IRDA ruling that the first-year premium is refunded after 5 years.
 However, the client is not told about the charges and a minimal return promised.
 When the client does not pay the second year premium then the money is taken in a surrendered fund with a minimal return of 4 %.

 It is better to opt for Mutual Fund in place of a Fixed Deposit